ImperialCollegeLondon/grad_school_git_course/_episodes/l1-03-branching-merging.md

 may add some highlighting which can help), but you are essentially being asked to choose between the two versions presented.
-The tags `<<<<<<< HEAD` and `>>>>>>> experiment` are used to indicate which branch each version came from (HEAD here corresponds to `master` as that is our checked out branch).
+The tags `<<<<<<< HEAD` and `>>>>>>> experiment` are used to indicate which branch each version came from (HEAD here corresponds to `main` as that is our checked out branch).

 The conflict makes sense, we can either have 1 tsp of salt or 3.
 There is no way for Git to know which it should be so it has to ask you.
-Let's resolve it by choosing the version from the master branch.
+Let's resolve it by choosing the version from the main branch.
 Edit `ingredients.md` so it looks
 like:
 ~~~
 * 2 avocados